How to Prevent Viral Fever?

 4. Cover Your Nose and Mouth: You should always cover your mouth and nose when someone nearby sneezes or coughs.
 Additionally, wearing a mask adds extra protection.

-6. Get Vaccinated: Vaccines like the flu shot or COVID-19 vaccine can even protect you from numerous viral infections.
+6. Get Vaccinated: Vaccines such as the flu or COVID‑19 vaccines protect against specific viral infections and help reduce the risk of severe illness from those viruses.
 However, it’s important to keep your vaccinations up to date for better protection.

 What to Do and What to Avoid During Viral Fever?